50+ Fruit Leather Recipes

 Cut fruit into smaller pieces for the blender.

-If necessary, add 1–3 tablespoons of fruit juice to make it easier for the blender to blend the fruit to a smoothie-like consistency.
+If necessary, add 1–3 tablespoons of water or fruit juice to make it easier for the blender to blend the fruit to a smoothie-like consistency.

 Strawberries and watermelon are 92% water.